szatko/romanowski.github.io/_posts/toolfriendly/2015-03-20-pattern-matching.md

 ```

-There is pretty much to do in one line assuming that we want to check if our case is hit.
-So we put a breakpoint in our case line.
+There is a lot to do in one line if we assume that we want to check if our case is hit.
+So, we put a breakpoint in our case line.
 And what happens?
-It is hit every time a condition is being checked!
+It is hit every time a condition is checked!
 Why?
-Checking a condition is also in our line - so tooling gets information "I was there".
+Checking a condition is also in our line, so tooling gets the information: "I was there".

 ## Conclusion